onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "Many of these environmental solutions are considered “uneconomic”, but that is because the economics have been figured only for the most short-term and close-in links of the chains.
 If we calculated the effects on the whole system, we’d see that the wages of environmental sin may be deadly, but the wages of environmental good sense can be enormous." - [Problems are Interconnected — And so are Solutions, by Donella Meadows](https://donellameadows.org/archives/problems-are-interconnected-and-so-are-solutions/#:~:text=Many%20of%20these,can%20be%20enormous.)

 > "Are there indeed thresholds below which ecological assaults are tolerable, above which they are not?
 If there are thresholds, where are they, and most important, what are the signs of their approach?
 How resilient, really, are ecosystems?
 At what point does destruction become irreversible?
-Is irreversibility an off- on state, or a continuum of increasing time to repair damage?
+Is irreversibility an off-on state, or a continuum of increasing time to repair damage?
 To what extent are the small cogwheels of specific ecosystems tied to the great flywheels of geochemical cycles?" - [A Reaction From A Multitude, by Donella Meadows](https://donellameadows.org/archives/a-reaction-from-a-multitude/#:~:text=Are%20there%20indeed,of%20geochemical%20cycles%3F)

 > "Society forms itself around the things that are said over and over.
 Our society says things such as: economic growth is necessary and good; if someone profits from an activity, it ought to be done; nature only has value when it is exploited; we can’t afford the luxury of cleaning up pollution; new technologies will come along and solve all our problems." - [A Reaction From A Multitude, by Donella Meadows](https://donellameadows.org/archives/a-reaction-from-a-multitude/#:~:text=Society%20forms%20itself,all%20our%20problems.)